 Literary historians have long aligned the emergence of the English novel with the rise of individualism in Europe.
-As scholars argue, with its focus on the action of a self-making protagonist, the 19th-century novel validated liberal theories of the subject as a self-sovereign agent.
+As scholars argue, with its focus on the action of a self-making protagonist, the nineteenth-century novel validated liberal theories of the subject as a self-sovereign agent.
 “Character Drives” challenges this narrative of the novel’s development, arguing that some of England’s most influential novelists rejected the ethos of upward mobility and selffashioning long associated with the genre.
-In works left out of the Victorian literary canon, I argue, major British novelists like George Eliot and Thomas Hardy turned away from plot as the expression of protagonistic desire, looking instead to genres which foregrounded “character.”
+In works left out of the Victorian literary canon, S. Pearl Brilmyer argues, major British novelists like George Eliot and Thomas Hardy turned away from plot as the expression of protagonistic desire, looking instead to genres which foregrounded “character.”
 Rather than emphasizing the potential of subjects to “create themselves,” these authors stressed the dependence of “character” on the dynamism of the body and its material drives.
 These experimental Victorian writers were engaged with a scientific movement called “vitalism” a natural philosophy defining life in terms of “vital forces” beyond human control.